ilyasssed/RadarRepo/report.md

-# Report Project Mines ML 2020
+# Report Project : Predicting Trafic volume using neural networks

-Authors: John Doo and Marie Curie

-## Recommendations

-- You may write this report in French
+Authors: Ilyass Seddoug

 ## How to write a report in markdown